 Where will you use the equipment?
 Is it for a home gym or something you may need to move from place to place?
-I personally prefer free standing punching bags and there are some great ones from the likes of Everlast and Wavemaster.
+I personally prefer free-standing punching bags and there are some great ones from the likes of Everlast and Wavemaster.
 These usually have a round base and can be easily rolled away for storage.
 That said, of course, they tend to be very heavy!
 If you train in a space like your home garage it may not always be practical to hang a bag.

 How regularly will you train with the equipment?
 Cheaper bags – often inflatable – are fine for light use but if you are going to train regularly it’s worth buying the best punching bag you can afford.
 Personally, I use my Everlast punching bag virtually every day and it shows little signs of wear.
-There are no rips, tears or worn patches.
+There are no rips, tears, or worn patches.

 Who will be using the equipment?
 A good freestanding punching bag will have an adjustable stand so you can change the height.
 This means other members of your family or friends will be able to train with it.
 Of course, if you allow children to use the equipment you need to ensure they are punching correctly to avoid the risk of injury.
-I also like to adjust the height for myself to practice punching and striking above my own head height.
+I also like to adjust my height for myself to practice punching and striking above my own head height.
 It’s also great to practice those high kicks if you are training in a martial art such as Choi Kwang Do!

 Read the review of Everlast Pro Style Training Gloves

 How much do you want to spend on the equipment?
 Not surprisingly, the more you can afford to pay the better quality you will get.
 The adequate thickness of foam padding is key.
 This will, of course, reduce the risk of injury as well as mean the bag will have an extended lifetime.
 For hanging bags, the straps and holding need to withstand some serious impact and must also be of good quality.
 You will, of course, find the equipment cheaper to buy online.
-The disadvantage may be you don’t get the chance to ‘feel’ the equipment but a trusted retailer will offer a return policy.
+The disadvantage maybe you don’t get the chance to ‘feel’ the equipment but a trusted retailer will offer a return policy.